Epicodus-MT/angular2-zoo-tracker/contact-info.md

 - E-mail: maratimberlake@msn.com
 - [LinkedIn](https://www.linkedin.com/in/mara-timberlake-979344141/)

-Thank you for your suggestions!
+Thank you for your feedback!